Older couple walking hand in hand on a city street, black and white

 Re‑tested.

-Annual full panel, quarterly check-ins for active treatment, ongoing communication with your other doctors.
-This is steady work — and it's worth it.
+Annual full panel.
+Quarterly check-ins for active treatment.
+Ongoing communication with your other doctors.
+This is steady work, and it is worth it.

-I'm on five medications already — can you help with that?
+I'm on five medications already.
+Can you help?

 Often yes.
-A proper review with your prescriber's input can usually find at least one or two that can be reduced, replaced, or timed better.
-We don't change anything without your other doctors in the loop.
+A proper review with your prescriber's input usually finds at least one or two that can be reduced, replaced, or timed better.
+I don't change anything without your other doctors in the loop.

 Is it too late to start exercise?

 Never.
-The biggest gains from starting strength training come for people who haven't done it.
-Even small, consistent work pays off.
+The biggest relative gains from starting strength training come for people who haven't done it.
+Even small, consistent work pays off significantly.

 Do you replace my cardiologist?

-No — I work alongside them.
-They handle acute care and specialist procedures.
-I handle the longer-arc prevention, nutrition, supplementation and lifestyle work.
+No. They handle acute care and specialist procedures.
+I handle the longer-arc prevention, nutrition, supplementation, and lifestyle work.

 Ready to talk it through?